smogpill/HDK/supplements/B3/NR.md

 - "they don’t cause increases in blood sugar levels" [1]
 - "seem to boost NAD more compared to nicotinic acid" [1]
 - "There was a study that was published showing that in people that needed hospital treatment from COVID-19, if you gave them nicotinamide riboside as well as a couple of other molecules, and you compared that to placebo, the NR group, they recovered three days faster."
 [1]
+- Increases intracellular NAD+ [9]

+# Cons
+- Accelerates cancer progression and metastasis of certain types of cancer?
+[5][9] (Mice used a super high dose equivalent of 30g per day + very aggressive cancer was injected)

 # References
 [1][NMN vs. NAD vs. NR With Dr. Brad Stanfield (2021)](https://www.lifespan.io/news/nmn-vs-nad-vs-nr-with-dr-brad-stanfield/)